fpapado/elm-pwa-basic-starter/README.md

 - `elm-offline-starter` makes similar promises about handling the offline state in application logic, which it does not prescribe
 - `elm-pwa-starter` similarly might be a misnomer, since it might imply the more advanced loading of code splitting and SSR.

-Still, in the context of "starter" and "PWA minimum", the latter is the one I went with.
+Still, in the context of "starter" and "PWA minimum", the latter is the one that resonates with me.
+Adding 'basic' to try and indicate that it does not solve splitting and SSR.
 If you have an alternative name, please open an issue and let's discuss :)

 ## How?